kamilburda/gimp-export-layers/resources/docs/sections/Installation.md

 If you can't locate the folder, open GIMP, go to "Edit → Preferences → Folders → Plug-Ins" and use one of the listed folders.

+To check if the correct version of Python is installed, start GIMP and go to "Filters → Python-Fu → Console".
+The console must display "Python 2.7" or later from the 2.7.x series.
+If not, install Python 2.7, open `/usr/lib/gimp/2.0/interpreters/pygimp.interp` and change its contents to the following:

+    python=[path to Python 2.7 executable]
+    /usr/bin/python=[path to Python 2.7 executable]
+    :Python:E::py::python:

+`[path to Python 2.7 executable]` is usually `/usr/bin/python` or `/usr/bin/python2.7`.

 ### macOS